Teaching Philosophy & Portfolio Development

 The workshop is held in Canvas and is divided into three modules.
 Participants can expect to spend 8-10 hours total completing all workshop components.
 Each module includes a selection of readings, discussion posts and replies, and other tasks.
 An overview of module topics are listed below:

 - Reflect on your memorable experiences in the classroom

 - Understand what a teaching philosophy statement is

 - Find and evaluate teaching philosophy statements within your own discipline

 - Draft one paragraph of your statement

-- Submit a complete draft of your teaching philosophy statement and engage in peer review.
+- Write and submit a complete draft of your teaching philosophy statement

 This workshop is not currently open for registration.
 Please email email@example.com if you have questions about future workshops or a draft statement you would like CTE staff to provide feedback on.